Call us for a quote

 *Research provided by Data Monitor (2015)

 What risks does high value home insurance protect against?

 Because we arrange policies with a range of insurers there’s no single answer, but most policies cover loss or damage from:

-- impact by aircraft, any vehicle or animal
+- Impact by aircraft, other aerial devices, any vehicle or animal

 Will my policy cover accidental damage?

 Most policies which we arrange include accidental damage cover.
-At Aon Private Clients, our job is to find you an insurance solution that meets your needs.
+At Aon's Private Clients Team, our job is to find you an insurance solution that meets your needs.
 We work with a wide range of insurers to find flexible options with cover that’s right for you.

 What are exclusions?